chancecoin/chancecoin/README.md

 ### From binary

-  * Download and run one of the precompiled Chancecoin wallet binaries.
+  * Download and run a precompiled Chancecoin wallet binary.
   * When you load the program for the first time, it will tell you where you need to create your configuration file, and it will also show you an example of a valid configuration file.
 Create this file and fill it in with the details of your Bitcoin RPC server.
   * Restart the Chancecoin wallet and you should be good to go.